 Journal:International Journal of Neuroscience

-The presence of alcohol is clearly a risk factor for sustaining a traumatic brain injury (TBI); however, the impact of alcohol on injury severity, and functional or cognitive outcome is unclear, as there is mixed evidence in the literature.
-This study examined 482 participants in a large urban medical center with documented mild-complicated to severe TBI and blood alcohol testing for functional and cognitive outcome.
-Functional outcomes were measured by the Functional Independence Measure (FIM) and cognitive outcomes were measured using neuropsychological tests known to be sensitive to the sequelae of TBI.
-Consistent with the hypotheses, there was a statistically significant negative impact of alcohol intoxication at the time of injury on Glasgow Coma Scale (GCS); however intoxication only lowered GCS by an average of 1.9 points.
-There was a statistically significant relationship between blood alcohol levels (BAL) and FIM at the time of admission to inpatient rehabilitation, but BAL accounted for only 3% of the variance in FIM total score.
+Study examined the impact of blood alcohol level (BAL) at the time of injury on injury severity, and functional or cognitive outcome after traumatic brain injury (TBI).
+A total of 482 patients admitted to a large urban medical center with documented TBI and blood alcohol testing results were included in the study.
+Functional outcomes were measured by the Functional Independence Measure (FIM) and cognitive outcomes were measured using neuropsychological tests known to be sensitive to the consequences of TBI.
+Analyses revealed a statistically significant negative impact of alcohol intoxication at the time of injury on Glasgow Coma Scale (GCS); however intoxication only lowered GCS by an average of 1.9 points.
+There was a statistically significant relationship between BAL and FIM at the time of admission to inpatient rehabilitation, but BAL accounted for only 3 percent of the variance in FIM total score.
 There was no relationship between BAL and FIM at discharge from rehabilitation or at 1-year follow-up.
 There was no statistically significant relationship between BAL at the time of injury and cognitive functioning at 1-year follow-up; however, contrary to the hypotheses GCS failed to show a strong relationship with cognitive outcome.